 Personal insights in Viva Insights are shown in the following ways:

 - Viva Insights in Teams and on the web

 - Digest emails in Outlook

 Personal insights in Viva Insights uses the following types of data.

 - Mailbox data - Email, calendar, chat, and call activity that people generate by using Microsoft 365, such as time spent in meetings or emails sent to a specific person or group.

 - Incremental data - Data that would otherwise be unavailable to the employee but is presented in an aggregated form designed to protect individual privacy.

-Mailbox data represents information that people already have access to simply by going about their job, such as sending emails, arranging meetings, or chatting with coworkers.
+Mailbox data represents information that people already have access to by simply going about their job such as sending emails, arranging meetings, or chatting with coworkers.
 Viva Insights processes and shows this information in new ways that make it actionable.

 People can take action on this information.
 They might decide that they spend too much time in meetings, for example, and adopt a personal goal of running more efficient meetings.